 Paradox of pain

 After a heartbreak, your natural defense mechanism builds necessary walls to protect you from getting hurt again.
-The paradox is that even though pain builds these walls, in order to feel deep love, joy, and fulfilment, in order to get out of the pain cycle, you must learn to drop the walls and try to love and trust again.
+The paradox is that even though pain builds these walls, in order to feel deep love, joy, and fulfillment, in order to get out of the pain cycle, you must learn to drop the walls and try to love and trust again.
 It is very difficult to be vulnerable if the last time you opened up you had daggers thrown at your heart.
+Dealing with heartbreak is hard.
 However, if you can’t develop enough trust and safety to make this switch, you run the risk of staying in the pain cycle: You can’t succeed at relationships because you are worried about getting hurt, you get hurt because you can’t open up and give it your best shot, you get hurt so your defensive wall gets higher and stronger, perpetuating more pain and taking you away from love, joy, and fulfillment.

 Be kind to yourself

 Be honest about your pain when dealing with heartbreak.
 You did get deeply hurt, so have compassion and take care of yourself as you would take care of a young child who is hurt.
 Ask yourself, ‘what can I do to help you right now?’ and then get up and do it.
 Treat yourself as you would treat a jilted friend when dealing with heartbreak.
 If you have a good support system, take their help, but be careful of people who start taking over.
 Don’t depend on anyone.
 If you want healing and empowerment, the main work has to come from you.

 Embrace the reality that perfectionism is ‘fake news’ when dealing with heartbreak.
 It’s unachievable because it’s not real.
 It only causes pain and confusion and it prevents you from tapping into your real self where all the guidance and answers lie.
 Know that you are the only one who can hit the ‘unsubscribe’ button when dealing with heartbreak.